-- Tags: Landmark, Tower, Specialty Museum, Heritage Building, Unesco Site
+- Tags: Landmark, Tower, Specialty Museums, Heritage Building, Unesco Site

 Look up at the very top of this bell tower and you’ll see a dragon.
 That dragon keeps watch over Ghent and guards the municipal privileges of Ghent that are kept in the secrecy room.
 As far as the city’s identity goes, the 91 metre tall Belfry is probably the most important building in the city.
 From 1442 to 1869, the men of Ghent kept a shapr look out from the top for invaders and fires the deadliest threats.
 The bell itself, called Roland (which has actually been made a character in the city’s anthem), has been chiming out the hour in 1378.
 Declared a World Heritage Site by UNESCO in 1999, the building also houses the Lakenhalle, or Cloth Hall the centre of the fabric trade that brought such wealth to the city in the Middle Ages.
 So you’ve got great views from the top, a movie explaining the making of the bells and an insight into the city economy.
 It’s good value!

 - The stairs can be hard to get up.